ahampriyanshu/algo-ds-101/README.md

 ### 20. Wait Till Your PR Gets Merged
 ![17](https://user-images.githubusercontent.com/54521023/135753819-76a75d6d-b15e-4096-8f4c-11ad1d5e3e17.png)

-## Want To Contribute More ?
-I have created [this](https://github.com/ahampriyanshu/norm_has_an_api) funny api.
-Have a look and decide if it is something that interests you.

 ## Want To Document The Repo ?
 * Click [here](https://github.com/ahampriyanshu/algo_ds_101/issues/new?assignees=octocat&labels=Hacktoberfest2021%2CHacktoberfest%2Cnew+submssion%2Cfirst+timer%2Cgood+first+issue%2Cdocumentation&template=Documentation.yml&title=Directory+You+Purpose+to+Document) to know more